This is the multi-page printable view of this section. Click here to print.

 Let’s say you are working with Documents which represent emails, and you want to monitor them for potential signs of fraud.
 Lucille doesn’t

-Stage (at time of writing), but you can use PromptOllama
+have a DetectFraud Stage (at time of writing), but you can use PromptOllama to add this information with an LLM.

 - Modelfile: Let’s say you created a custom model,

-you instruct the model to check the contents for fraud and output a JSON object containing just a boolean value (under fraud
+fraud_detector, in your instance of Ollama Server.
+As part of the modelfile, you instruct the model to check the contents for fraud and output a JSON object containing just a boolean value (underfraud).
+Your Stage would be configured like so:

 {